Fused K-operators and the $q$-Onsager algebra: Introduction

 However, axiomatics of directions (1) and (2) is not suitable for the reflection equation with spectral parameter~\eqref{REj}.
 To change this, Appel and Vlaar proposed in~\cite{AV20} a twisted version of the approach (1) in~\cite{BKo19}, this is direction (3).
-Their definition of universal K-matrix is associated with a coideal subalgebra of $H=U_q(\hat{\mathfrak{g}})$ and includes a pair of consistent twists.
+It generalizes (1) in the sense that identifying the twist with a diagram automorphism (1) is recovered.
+Their definition of universal K-matrix is associated with a coideal subalgebra of $H=U_q\hat{\mathfrak{g}}$ and includes a pair of consistent twists.
 It was shown in~\cite{AV20} that such a universal K-matrix exists for a large class of coideals known as quantum symmetric pairs.
-Furthermore, it was shown in~\cite{AV22} that these universal K-matrices are well-defined on finite-dimensional evaluation representations of $H=U_q(\hat{\mathfrak{g}})$ and provide K-matrix solutions of~\eqref{REj}.
+Furthermore, it was shown in~\cite{AV22} that these universal K-matrices are well defined on finite-dimensional evaluation representations of $H=U_q\hat{\mathfrak{g}}$ and provide K-matrix solutions of~\eqref{REj}.
 Unfortunately, no explicit expression of these universal K-matrices is known even in simplest cases, and the existence result requires a specific form of twists.

-Furthermore, whereas the axiomatics and results of~\cite{AV20,AV22} are well-suited for coideal subalgebras like $O_q$, they cannot be used for the algebra $\mathcal{A}_q$.
+Furthermore, whereas the axiomatics and results of~\cite{AV20,AV22} are well suited for coideal subalgebras like $O_q$, they cannot be used for the algebra $\mathcal{A}_q$.
 Indeed, $\mathcal{A}_q$ is an extension of $O_q$ by an infinite number of algebraically independent central elements and, to the best of our knowledge, it cannot be realized as a coideal subalgebra of $H=\Uqhat$ or any other quasi-triangular Hopf algebra.
 We therefore cannot use the axiomatics and results of~\cite{AV20,AV22}, and it requires an adjustment in order to treat general comodule algebras like $\mathcal{A}_q$.